 # Dietary fiber intervention is often used to promote SCFA production

 Biodiversity and inter-individual variability are two hallmarks of healthy human gut microbiome, which harbors hundreds of trillions of tiny microbes (bacteria, fungi, virus, etc.) that co-evolve with us in the gastrointestinal tract.
-Prebiotic fibers (e.g., inulin and resistant starches) are often used as an intervention on gut microbiota to promote production of short-chain fatty acids (SCFAs).
-SCFAs, especially butyrate, have broad impacts on human host physiology, immune system and intestinal homeostasis by playing versatile roles as histone deacetylases inhibitors, ligands of G-protein-coupled-receptors, and energy sources for colonocytes.
-Impaired intestinal SCFAs production has also been significantly associated with several metabolic diseases (e.g., type 2 diabetes mellitus, obesity and inflammatory bowel disorders) [2], chronic Graft-versus-host-disease, and efficacy of immunotherapy for solid tumors [3].
-Despite a long history, the efficacy of using prebiotics to promote SCFAs has not been clearly validated.
-Several independent clinical trials of healthy adults have collectively revealed that the ability of prebiotic fibers to alter SCFAs profiles varies between fibers, SCFAs and human subjects.
+SCFAs, especially butyrate, are important metabolites that have broad impacts on human host physiology, immune system and intestinal homeostasis by playing versatile roles as histone deacetylases inhibitors, ligands of G-protein-coupled-receptors, and energy sources for colonocytes [1].
+Impaired intestinal SCFAs production has also been significantly associated with several metabolic diseases (e.g., type 2 diabetes mellitus, obesity and inflammatory bowel disorders) [2], chronic Graft-versus-host-disease[3], and efficacy of immunotherapy for solid tumors [4].
+As optimal substrate to beneficial commensal microbes including SCFA producers, prebiotic fibers (e.g., inulin and resistant starches) are often used as an intervention on gut microbiota to promote production of short-chain fatty acids (SCFAs).
+[2][3]

 # The interactions between dietary fiber, gut bacteria and SCFA metabolism is partially known

 Supplementation of dietary fiber to selectively stimulate and enrich SCFAs producers is not as straightforward as it sounds: gut microbiome is an ecosystem and prebiotic interventions may lead to system-wide microbiota and metabolic shifts.
 Therefore, predicting whether SCFAs levels increase or decrease requires a system understanding of the complex interplay between dietary fiber, gut bacteria and SCFA metabolism, which is only partially known.
-Depending on the availability of fermentable fibers in the gut, gut bacteria choose between those fibers and other energetically less favorable sources (e.g., amino acids) and regulate the fatty acid composition accordingly, where fiber consumption produces SCFAs as the major end products.
 The microbial conversion from dietary fibers to SCFAs involve a number of metabolic cascading events operated by specialized members of the gut microbiota.
 Complex polysaccharide fibers are first hydrolyzed by primary fiber-degrading bacteria.
-These primary degraders can either produce SCFAs themselves or fuel the fermentation pathways of downstream SCFAs-producing bacteria by releasing a wide range of accessible carbohydrates (e.g., mono- or oligosaccharides) .
-For example, Eubacterium hallii can convert lactate produced by Bifidobacterium adolescents from breaking down starch or fructo-oligosaccharides to butyrate.
-Environmental cues other than dietary fiber can further modulate the metabolic processes.
-A mildly acidic pH (5.5) was reported to favor butyrate production while high propionate concentrations were observed upon just one unit pH change (6.5).
+These primary degraders can either produce SCFAs themselves or fuel the fermentation pathways of downstream SCFAs-producing bacteria by releasing a wide range of accessible carbohydrates (e.g., mono- or oligosaccharides) [5, 6].
+For example, Roseburia can utilize small fructo-oligosaccharides released by Bifidobacterium adolescents from breaking down fructo-oligosaccharides to produce butyrate [7].

 # Dietary intervention are heterogenous and how dynamics can bridge the gap for better understanding the heterogeneity